Reny10/posts-api/README.md

 # posts-api
-Basic Backend with Node.js, Express, Mongoose, Cors.
+Basic Backend with Node.js, Express, Mongoose, Cors and Postman for testing.